piccolo-orm/piccolo_web/content/blog/postgres_concurrency.md

 When using an async ORM, it's good to understand how the underlying database handles concurrency.

 When Piccolo makes a query, it gets a connection from the database adapter.
 The Postgres server spawns a new process to handle each connection it receives.
-If you hammer a database server with connections, and enter `ps aux | grep postgres` on the command line, then you'll see the connection processes.
+If you open up a bunch of connections to a database server, and enter `ps aux | grep postgres` on the command line, then you'll see the connection processes.

 A database server is configured to only support a certain number of connections at a time.
 If this limit is exceeded then you'll get an error.
 An async web app will typically open far more database connections than a synchronous one, so it's important to use a connection pool.